-The Bachelor of Science in Public Health (BSPH) in Environmental Health Sciences is a four-year, residential program offered by the Department of Environmental Sciences and Engineering.
-Successful applicants will have spent two years in the general college before applying to the Gillings School of Global Public Health.
+Our Bachelor of Science in Public Health (BSPH) in Environmental Health Sciences is a four-year, residential program offered by the Department of Environmental Sciences and Engineering.
+Successful graduates will have spent two years in the general college and two years in the Gillings School of Global Public Health.

-Our curriculum emphasizes rigorous preparation in the basic sciences, graduate-level course-work in environmental sciences (with the option of specializing in environmental biology, environmental chemistry or environmental physics tracks) and opportunities for involvement in research.
+Our curriculum emphasizes rigorous preparation in the basic sciences, advanced coursework in environmental sciences (with the option of specializing in environmental biology, environmental chemistry or environmental physics tracks) and opportunities for involvement in research.

 More Program Information

 Many of our students participate in the honors program and/or write a senior honors thesis.
 We also offer a dual bachelor’s-to-master’s degree for suitably qualified students.

 Our undergraduate program is small and selective (25-30 students per year).
 You can participate in research alongside graduate students and postdocs.
 Recent BSPH graduates have worked on water purification (chemical and microbiological); genetic tracking of malarial infections; aerosol formation in the atmosphere; dermal exposure to chemicals in work environments; food insecurity in migrant communities; and many more areas.

 Typical destinations for our BSPH graduates include non-profit organizations; environmental consultancies; local, state and federal agencies; graduate study in environmental science; and medical, dental and other professional schools.

 - General education requirements: including BIOL 101+101L, CHEM 101+101L, MATH 231 and 232; these courses can also help fulfill general education requirements.